 SEVIS is the Student and Exchange Visitor Information System, an electronic system by which student and scholar data is transmitted directly to the U.S. Department of Homeland Security.
 On October 1, 2001, a U.S. law passed called the "Patriot Act" mandated schools to use SEVIS to report certain data on individuals with F-1 and J-1 status to the government.
 Certain students and scholars are required to pay a SEVIS Fee when applying for a new visa stamp to enter the U.S.

-I would like to attend a summer course or English language instruction in the U.S. before coming to UCB.
-Can I use my UCB issued I-20 or DS-2019 to enter the U.S.?
+I would like to attend a summer course or English language instruction in the U.S. before coming to UC Berkeley.
+Can I use my UC Berkeley issued I-20 or DS-2019 to enter the U.S.?